Michael Wildes: Anti-Gaddafi activities

 Wildes generated widespread controversy in 2009 when he organized rallies to oppose Libyan President Muammar Gaddafi's visit to New Jersey.

 Wildes pressed the U.S. State Department to prevent Gaddafi from staying in a tent on Donald Trump's estate in Englewood during the 2009 United Nations General Assembly meeting in New York City.
 Wildes said, "I have every problem with a person who admittedly blew up a plane killing 38 New Jersey residents and has the audacity in recent days to give a hero's welcome to a convicted terrorist.
 To have to remove his rubbish free of charge is insulting."
 Wildes maintained that the City of Englewood should not have to pay the cost of cleanup and security for the Libyan leader and the opposition protestors.

 2012 congressional election

 In March 2012, Wildes decided to run in New Jersey's newly redrawn 9th congressional district, based in Bergen and Passaic counties.
 In the Democratic primary, he would have faced U.S. Congressmen Steve Rothman and Bill Pascrell.
 Local media speculated that Wildes' candidacy would have helped Pascrell win the primary.
 Wildes ultimately decided not to run and put his support behind Rothman in the Democratic primary.
 Rothman lost the election to Pascrell.
-Wildes has $700,000 on hand.